Today's Articles

 Francis J. Grinke

-On this date in 1850, Francis James Grimke was born.
+On this date, in 1850, Francis James Grimke was born.
 He was a Black minister and author.

 He was born in Cane Acres, a rice plantation near Charleston, SC, the son of a wealthy white man and Nancy Weston, a Black slave.
-After his father died and property rights on them were exercised by his half-brother Montague, Grimke ran away from home and joined the Confederate Army as an officer’s valet.
+After his father died and property rights were exercised by his half-brother Montague, Grimke ran away from home and joined the Confederate Army as an officer’s valet.
 He served there until Emancipation.
 After the American Civil War, his aunts Angela and Sarah Moore Grimke acknowledged their kinship and helped his education at Lincoln University in Pennsylvania.

 Grimke graduated at the head of his class in 1870 and began to study law, attending Howard University in 1874.
 He felt called to the ministry and re-enrolled at Princeton Theological Seminary, where he graduated in 1878.
 He began ministry at the 15th Street Presbyterian Church in Washington, D.C.
 He married Charlotte L. Forten of Philadelphia.
 Though he had a short working rapport at a church in Jacksonville, FL, Grimke remained at 15th Street until 1928.